There are two ways to travel from Koh Lanta to Koh Lipe:

 - The quicker route is to take a ferry direct from Koh Lanta to Koh Lipe which takes 3 hours.

-- In high season there are direct services from Koh Lanta to Koh Lipe which you can book online:
+There are currently 5 direct services a day from Koh Lanta to Koh Lipe available to book online.

 Use the Search Box below to buy your tickets from Koh Lanta to Koh Lipe.

 - Passengers on services to Koh Lipe are required to pay a National Park fee of 200 THB when they disembark on the beach in Koh Lipe.

 Passenger ferries and speedboat services from Koh Lanta to Koh Lipe depart from Saladan Pier.